+The results of our scan of selections, with the number of rejected bright or dim candidates, and those from bad observations, are shown in Table 1.
 The rightmost column indicates the number of good variable candidates we observe.
 The results support the following conclusions.
-Cuts using $\Delta m > 0.1$ yielded the most good variable candidates: i.e. $\Delta m = 0.1$, $\sigma{max} = 5.0$, $\chi^2 = 1.0$ yielded sixteen variables out of over 670 light curves.
+Cuts using $\Delta m > 0.1$ yielded the most good variable candidates: i.e. $\Delta m = 0.1$, $\sigma{max} = 5.0$, $\chi^2 = 1.0$ yielded 16 variables out of over 670 light curves.
 The use of the χ^2 cut significantly reduces the background due to bad observations, with a value of 3.0 (selection 'B') showing the next largest number of good candidate light curves.
 A selection emphasizing the χ^2 parameter yields a lower background with a similar number of good objects.
-For field 000414b, selections 'A' and 'B' find a common set of eleven variables candidates, plus five with 'A' only and four with 'B' only.
+Selections 'A' and 'B' find a common set of 11 variables candidates, plus five with 'A' only and four with 'B' only.